-When we recognize them it can be a powerful feeling knowing you can tap into it at any time.
+When we recognize them it can be a powerful feeling knowing we can tap into them at any time.
 Whether you have the strength of Goddess Sekhmet or the magic of Goddess Isis, you know that there lies a powerful Goddess within you.

 1. Goddess Bast

 Bast is the Egyptian Goddess of the arts and healing.
-She's often depicted as a woman body with a cat's head.
+She's often depicted as a woman's body with a cat's head.
 She's often shown with kittens at her feet.